queens-satellite-team/Space-School/temp-lab8/lab8.md

 # Introduction
 Hello!
-Welcome to the eigth lab of Space School!
-In this lab we are going to begin with some soldering basics to help prepare for the undertaking of soldering your entire payload.
-In this lab you will find some basic guidelines and tips to perform various soldering tasks sush as installing a component and removing components.
+Welcome to the eighth lab of Space School!
+In this lab we are going to begin with some soldering basics to help prepare for the undertaking of soldering your entire toastSat payload.
+In this lab you will find some basic guidelines and tips to perform various soldering tasks sush as installing components and removing components.

 If you have any questions, please feel free to reach out to Emma Paczkowski, Sean Tedesco, Piper Steffen, Thomas Sears, or any other member of the QSAT Team.
 Contact info can be found in the [readme](https://github.com/queens-satellite-team/Space-School) of this repository.

-# Goals of Lab 5
+# Goals of Lab 8

 We will learn...